AymanAlqoqa/shoof-pet/README.md

 - As a user I can view any lost pet page and click 'I Found It' button.
 - As a user I can view any found pet page and click 'It is my lost pet' button.
 - As a user I can view my lost pet page and update pet's description and also click 'Found' button and can also click release reward button.
-  -As a user I can view my found unknown pet and update pets description.
+- As a user I can view my found unknown pet and update pets description.
 - As a user I can view about us page.
 - As a user I can logout.